 - The WIC program has been granted waivers in most states to issue benefits to families remotely and allow for delivering WIC services electronically, in order to minimize contact.

-- For families with children that were receiving free or reduced price meals at school, the Pandemic Electronic Benefit Transfer (P-EBT) program provides families with EBT cards containing benefits for each participating child equal to the daily reimbursement for free breakfast and lunch, to assist families in purchasing these meals.
-Most school districts have also adopted plans to distribute free, prepared breakfasts and lunches in the community.
-Learn more about how to access meals for children in your community.
+- For families with children normally receiving free or reduced price meals at school, the Pandemic Electronic Benefit Transfer (P-EBT) program provides families with EBT cards containing benefits for each participating child equal to the daily reimbursement for free breakfast and lunch, to assist in purchasing these meals.
+Throughout the summer, many school districts have also been distributing free, prepared breakfasts and lunches to their community.
+For updated information food access when schools are closed, visit https://www.fns.usda.gov/meals4kids.

 For more information on food assistance and how to get immediate food aid during this or any emergency, visit the government’s Food Assistance page.